amsify42/jquery.amsify.modal/README.md

 ```html
 	<a href="#" data-message="My Message" class="message">SHOW</a>
 ```
-This simply show message popup onclick with the message set in **data-message** attribute
+This will simply show message popup onclick, with the message set in **data-message** attribute.
 ```js
 	$('.message').amsifyMessage();
 ```